-The lake temperature at this time of year is usually around 18-20°C. However, if recent and forecast weather is anything to go by, it may be very much warmer!
-Currently (as of beginning of August), lake temperatures have been in the region of 24ºC!
-For up to date information on the water please check the Tri2O Swim Centre website www.mysportingtimes.com.
-BTF (British Triathlon Federation) rules apply regarding the wearing of wetsuits (please see page 11 of the rules here https://www.britishtriathlon.org/britain/documents/events/competition-rules/british-triathlon-competition-rules-2017.pdf) – but in short, if the water temperature drops below 13° (extremely unlikely!) then wetsuits will be compulsory; between 14° and 22° wetsuits are optional, and at 23° and above, wetsuits are prohibited due to risk of overheating.
+The lake temperature at this time of year is usually around 18-20°C. For up to date information on the water please check the Tri2O Swim Centre website www.mysportingtimes.com.
+BTF (British Triathlon Federation) rules apply regarding the wearing of wetsuits (please see page 11 of the rules here https://www.britishtriathlon.org/britain/documents/events/competition-rules/british-triathlon-competition-rules-2018.pdf) – but in short, if the water temperature drops below 13° (extremely unlikely!) then wetsuits will be compulsory; between 14° and 22° wetsuits are optional, and at 23° and above, wetsuits are prohibited due to risk of overheating.
 However, we strongly recommend that all but the most experienced athletes wear wetsuits if the water temperature is below 23°.

 Ensure that your kit is in good working order; swim goggles should be leak-free and should not mist up, your bicycle must be roadworthy with tyres, brakes and gears fully functioning and in good condition, bike helmets are compulsory, and running shoes should be fit for purpose.

 Think through each stage of the race: swim, T1 (first transition), bike, T2 (second transition) and run, to ensure you have covered everything that you will need for race day.

 IMPORTANT NOTE, remember that there will be NO ATHLETE OR SPECTATOR PARKING AVAILABLE AT THE VENUE – if you come to the hotel to park you will be redirected to the designated parking area.